Curious about what is adaptive learning? See how AI-powered personalization is shaping education with real-world examples and practical takeaways.

 The AI scans the document and generates a series of questions based on what’s inside.
 This isn't just about making a test; it's about creating a diagnostic tool.
 A learner's answers to these initial questions reveal their knowledge gaps, showing you exactly which parts of the manual they need to focus on.

 This simple action introduces the first layer of adaptivity.
 You're no longer treating every learner as a blank slate; you're tailoring their path based on their initial grasp of the material.
-For a deeper dive, check out our guide on how to create a quiz from a PDF in minutes.
+For a deeper dive, check out our guide on how to in minutes.

 Real adaptive learning isn't just about quizzes; it’s about guiding learners down different paths.
 Using Zemith’s Smart Notepad, you can easily map out branching scenarios that direct people based on their choices or answers.